Country Garden shuts China showrooms as offshore investment curbs bite

 The group's showroom in Shanghai was closed when Reuters visited on Friday and a sign on the showroom door said it was temporarily closed due to internal renovations and upgrading work.

-A shopkeeper working in the premises next door said the center had been closed for more than 10 days.
+A shopkeeper working in the premises next door said the centre had been closed for more than 10 days.

 A Country Garden executive, who spoke on the condition of anonymity, told Reuters the company would integrate some Chinese projects into its Shanghai showroom to boost domestic sales and offset the impact of Chinese capital controls on Forest City transactions.